jsucupira/table-storage-geo-redundancy-demo/README.md

 Azure Table Storage Multi-Region
 ===========================

 The purpose of this application is for me to come up with a pattern to do multi-region writes to table storage in case of a fail-over scenario.
-In theory this would make the application resilient in case an Azure data center went down.
+In theory, this would make the application resilient in case an Azure data center went down.

 ----------